EnyuCao/2018CDT-406-Safety-for-collaborative-robots/README.md

 Please contact me by posing a issue here.
 But we will only solve bugs and give you limited help.

-Please upload your code about algorithm in the SOLUTION folder.
+Please upload your code about algorithm in the StudentCode folder.